chaoyangnz/loadrush/README.md

 Loadflux is a simplistic tool for load testing.
 You just need to focus more on how to design your scenario, and the scripting is just taking several minutes.
-The infrastructure requirement is pretty low, you can simulate hundreds of virtual users to send requests to your application.
+The infrastructure requirement is pretty low, you can simulate hundreds of virtual users to send requests to your application in your local machine.
 It support different strategy to ramp the load, by default in this library, we provide:

 - sustain a constant load, for example, you want to keep 200 users in your web application to do different actions.